What is an AI chatbot and why do B2B teams need one?

 Not all chatbots work the same way.
-Understanding the difference matters for deployment complexity and outcome quality:
+Understanding the difference shapes deployment complexity and outcome quality:

 Rule-based chatbots: These systems work on decision trees and scripted flows.
 A visitor selects from predefined options, and the bot routes them accordingly.
 Best for FAQ routing and simple qualification where the conversation path is predictable.